BeaSantosG/superheros/README.md

 Project made in Framework Angular.

 I chose this framework because it was already on my list for a long time and i wanted to try it out!
-Loved learning new things
+Love learning new things

 Link to run the Project: https://superheroes-cf5a9.web.app